 “I make pitfalls with my Earth Magic and shoot them with arrows.”

 “That could be a problem with the Giant Rabbit.
 Giant Rabbits can dig through any ground with ease.
 Try using Lightning Magic instead.
-Fire Magic should work as well but we’re in a forest.”
+Fire Magic should me effective as well, but we’re in a forest.”